Bengals' Green ready for anything at deadline

 CINCINNATI -- Bengals star wide receiver A.J.
 Green is ready for all potential outcomes as the trade deadline gets closer.

-In an interview with the team's website, the injured 31-year-old said that although he hasn't heard of any potential moves and certainly isn't lobbying to leave Cincinnati, he's aware of the possibility.
+In an interview with the team's website, the injured 31-year-old said that although he hasn't heard of any potential moves and certainly isn't lobbying to leave Cincinnati, he is aware of the possibility.

 "I'm prepared for anything," Green told Bengals.com.
 "A trade's not going to change who I am.
 I'm still going to play.
 I'm still going to be A.J."